tbates097/money-calendar/README.md

 **Paychecks**: payroll, salary, direct deposit, paycheck, wages, income, deposit, transfer in, credit

-## API Routes (Optional - Plaid Integration)
+## API Routes

-- `POST /api/plaid/create-link-token` - Generate Plaid Link token
-- `POST /api/plaid/exchange-token` - Exchange public token for access token
-- `POST /api/plaid/transactions` - Fetch and categorize transactions

-*Note: These routes are only needed if you want to use Plaid for bank integration.
-The app works completely without them using the free import options.*
+The app uses client-side processing for all data import.
+No server-side API routes are required for the core functionality.

 ## Data Structure